 We’ll explore both the pros and cons of ducted air conditioning systems, while offering everything you need to know about your ducted air conditioning systems.

-First of all, it’s a fact; ducted air conditioning has the ability to enable total climate control.
-If you don’t limit your choice to “Cooling-only” or “Heating-only” option, the “reverse-cycle” ducted systems respond to your entire home thermal comfort request.
+First of all, ducted air conditioning has the ability to provide you with total climate control.
+If you don’t limit your choice to “cooling-only” or “heating-only” option, then a “reverse-cycle” ducted system can offer you thermal comfort across your entire home.

-On a technical level, it works by funnelling cool air from a central unit (usually installed in your roof) through a series of ducts to every room in your home.
+On a technical level, ducted air con works by funnelling cool air from a central unit (usually installed in your roof) through a series of ducts to every room in your home.

-The circulation of air is usually zoned, allowing you to control the airflow, temperature and number of zones you wish to cool/heat.
-By zoning, you will reduce the running costs and ensure optimal inside temperature for Queensland’s “hot-summers/cold-winters” Australian climate.
+The circulation of air is usually zoned, which allows you to control the airflow, temperature, and number of zones you wish to cool/heat.
+By zoning, you will reduce your running costs and ensure optimal inside temperature for Queensland’s climate, all year round.

 What is ducted air conditioning suitable for?

-Before you buy or install a ducted air conditioning system, it is essential to know and review a few aspects such as the floor plan, type of construction, main use of each area, etc.
+Before you buy or install a ducted air conditioning system, it’s essential to know and review a few aspects such as your floor plan, the type of home construction, main use of each area, etc.

 Remember this is a central climate control, so we recommend using a ducted system if:

 - You want a system to cool and/or warm your entire home